GDPR and Data Protection Act 2018

 - Have policies and procedures in place to keep the personal data you handle secure, including agreements and contracts with any suppliers and third parties you share personal data with

 - Train your staff so they understand their responsibilities in handling personal data, including how and when to report a personal data breach

 How we can help

 No matter where you are on your GDPR journey, whether you are just starting up, working towards, or performing an annual review of your compliance, we can help.

 - Personal Data inventory and process flow mapping

 - Data security incident management

 - Data handling process reviews and GDPR compliance reviews

-Please get in touch get in touch for a no obligation chat to see how we can help you.
+Please get in touch by emailing firstname.lastname@example.org for a chat to see how we can help you.

 We can provide standard or bespoke GDPR training depending on your business needs.
 We will work with you to identify which areas of GDPR you wish to cover and can deliver training at your business premises or at mutually agreed locations close by.